Bitget Wallet Card

 • Seamless connection between Bitget Wallet and the card system

-• Support for Apple Pay, Google Pay, and PayPal for digital and contactless payments
+• Support for Apple Pay, Google Pay, PayPal, Alipay, WeChat Pay, and more for digital and contactless payments

 • Ability to view card details and transaction history directly in the Bitget Wallet app